 Sponsored Or (Free) Media Trips Because Of My Blog: There’s no denying the fact that if you’ve started travel blogging, no matter how good or bad you write, you’re eventually going to get (free) sponsored trips.
 It’s almost as voluntary and inevitable as drinking water after food.
 I get my first free blogging trip after 3 or 4 months of my blogging stint.
 And as my blog gained more popularity, free trips only became bigger and more frequent.
-[Read: How To Land You First Few Sponsored Trips]
+[Read: Getting Your First Few Sponsored Trips]

-For an instance, during my recent trip to Europe, I only had to spend between 60 or 70 thousand Rupees, including flight costs (READ HOW) because everything else was sponsored.
+For an instance, during my recent trip to Europe, I only had to spend between 70 thousand Rupees, including flight costs (READ HOW) because everything else was sponsored.
 I’d free dinner coupons at many places, free public transport, prepaid hotels at most of the places — all because I was on media trips in 6 different countries.
 Tourism boards in Germany, Switzerland, Austria, Slovakia and Hungary were supporting my travel in one way or the other.

 If I’d paid money for each and every activity I tried in Europe, whether it was a 3 hour 150 Euro (or INR 10,000) VIP Entry to Vatican Museums or a 7 hour 200 Euro Segway Tour, I’d have bled at leas 10 lakh Indian Rupees.
 But since my blog helped me gain free tours, I only paid 60 or 70 thousand.
 Now tell me if you won’t count that as an income?

 Then, later in September and October I’d an all-paid-for (even flights from Delhi and visas) media trip to Malaysia and Germany respectively.

 How Much Have I Invested In The Business So Far